 Indoor plants are well-known to reduce stress levels, thus promoting a relaxed work environment.
 Active interaction with indoor plants, such as touching and smelling, can reduce physiological and psychological stress.
-Also, the potting soil can help with daily stress and anxiety as it contains microbes (M. vaccae), which work as natural antidepressants (Nazish, 2018).
-With indoors plants reducing stress levels, it becomes easier to restock our stores of mental processing power and perform thoughtful tasks.
+With indoor plants reducing stress levels, it becomes easier to restock our stores of mental processing power and perform thoughtful tasks.
 The presence of green leafy plants has also been linked to enhanced creative thinking (Augustin, 2018).

 Plants Enhance Concentration